-46.7 Tech-Support
+41.6 Tech-Support

 The Tech-Support feature is a log enhancement tool that logs useful information such as CPU utilization history, memory and Mbuf (Memory Buffer) log and crash reports for issue analysis by customer support should you have difficulty with your Switch.
-The Tech Support menu eases your effort in obtaining reports and it is also available in CLI command by typing "Show tech-support" command.
+The Tech Support menu eases your effort in obtaining reports.